Getting started for developers

 - Groups – Groups are generally used for things like guilds or clans.
 Groups are arbitrary and have members, roles and other guild-like features.

-There is much more you can do with PlayFab.
-Check out each of our feature areas to find the right feature set for your game:
+Finally, check out each of our feature areas in the links provided below to find the right feature set for your Title: